Avalon Boulevard: Transportation

 Avalon Boulevard carries Metro Local lines 51 and 246; Line 51 serves Avalon Boulevard between Jefferson Boulevard and Victoria Street, and Line 246 south of Victoria Street.

 Metro C Line

 The Metro C Line operates a freeway median rail station in the center median of the Century Freeway(Interstate 105) above Avalon Boulevard.

+History

+Avalon Boulevard would be at the epicenter of the Watts riots sparked by police brutality against a black motorist.